pguilmette/pulumi-kind/README.md

     $ dotnet add package Pulumi.Kind

 ### Go
-> Not published.
-I don't have a present need for this.

 To use from Go, use `go get` to grab the latest version of the library

     $ go get github.com/pguilmette/pulumi-kind/sdk/go/...